asavagar/uk-covid19-firm-creation/content/reports/Jan2021/index.md

 {{< chart data="dailyagg" >}}

 The following table summarises the median and the mean of daily new registrations in different periods in 2020.
-The sharp decline of new incorporations, observed during the first lockdown, recovers.
-The shock of the initial lockdown anticipates over time.
-Registrations increase by 18.5% and 16.9% relative to before and during lockdown-I, respectively.
 We notice a moderate shock during lockdown-II.
 The daily median goes from 3057 incorporations during lockdown-II to 2675 incorporations per day after lockdown-II, but before the New Tier-4 Scheme.
 This is a fall in business creation of 1.9%.
 London, South East and East of England move to tier 4 on December 20th, under the [new Tier scheme](https://www.bbc.co.uk/news/uk-55379220).
 From the 20th December to 31st December, firm creation is significantly higher than over the same 12 days in 2019 (regardless of the EU-UK Trade deal).
-Daily median business creation shrinks by 7.5 % and 20.8 % relative to the period during the first and second lockdown, respectively.
+Daily median business creation shrinks by 7.5% and 20.8% relative to the period during the first and second lockdown, respectively.
 Most of the business creation occurs on December 30th and 31st and concerns the manufacturing sector.
-This may be related to Brexit and more specifically to the EU-UK Trade and Cooperation Agreement (TCA).
+This may be related to Brexit and more specifically to the [EU-UK Trade and Cooperation Agreement (TCA)]( https://uk-firm-dynamics.netlify.app/reports/tcaoutlier/).

 **Table:** Median and Mean of new daily companies Incorporations in 2020